Parambir306/AiPacking-Assistant/README.md

 "What should I pack for a 5-day trip to Manali in December for trekking?"

 🛠️ Built With
-Component	Description
-🐍 Python	Core logic for NLP-based input parsing, API calls, and list generation 🖥️ Streamlit	Interactive and simple web interface
-☁️ OpenWeatherMap API	Fetches real-time weather data for destination 📦 Custom Logic	Intelligent packing list generator using destination, duration, weather, and purpose ⚙️ Key Functionalities
-💬 Smart Input Parsing
+The AI Packing Assistant is developed using Python as the primary programming language for implementing core logic and context-driven rule systems.
+The user interface is built using Streamlit, which allows for rapid development of an interactive and responsive web application.
+To personalize recommendations based on weather conditions, the app integrates the OpenWeatherMap API for real-time and forecasted weather data.
+It also utilizes Natural Language Processing (NLP) to interpret user queries in plain language, extracting key details like destination, duration, and trip type.
+At its core, a custom rule-based engine intelligently maps this input to generate relevant and practical packing checklists tailored to the traveler’s needs.

 Understands natural questions like:
 "Packing list for Goa in monsoon" or "What to take for a 3-day work trip to Bangalore?"